borysb1/UnityScripts/README.md

 4. Adjust the variables.

 ## License
-This project uses **MIT license** - you can use the code freely, just keep a small credit somwhere.
+This project uses **MIT license** - you can use the code freely, just keep a small credit somewhere.